tvararu/reps/README.md

 ===
 - increment the counter
 - reset it to 0
-- big fat buttons so I can fat finger them while I'm doing my exercises
+- big ugly buttons so I can fat finger them while I'm doing my exercises
 - nothing else.

 License